-- When the 'Found New Hardware Wizard' launches, click Next to run the wizard. - If the 'Digital Signature Not Found' page opens, click Yes. - When the Wireless CardBus Adapter is successfully installed, click Finish.
+- When the 'Found New Hardware Wizard' launches, click Next. - If the 'Digital Signature Not Found' page opens, click Yes. - When the Wireless PCI Adapter is successfully installed, click Finish.
 Restart your computer if prompted.

 Connecting Wireless Clients to your Network